Weekly devotion: Speaking up against injustice

 We thank you that you are a God of justice.
 You are a strong tower, an ever-present help, and you love the needy and the oppressed.
 Nothing can be hidden from you.

-We pray for your blessing to be on the legal and advocacy work of the Society of St Yves.
-May they protect and uphold the rights of many Palestinians in the West Bank.
-May their work cause ripple effects in the communities they serve, leading more to live lives free from coercion, abuse and discrimination.
+We pray for your blessing to be on the legal and advocacy work of the Society of St Yves, as they protect and uphold the rights of many Palestinians in the West Bank.
+May their work cause ripple effects in the communities they serve, leading more people to live lives free from discrimination and abuse.

 In our own lives, help us to reflect your heart of mercy and compassion.
 May your love overflow from us to people around us.
 Keep our eyes and hearts open to people in need, and give us the courage to speak out against injustice.